Credit: NOAA/JPL-Caltech

 What Does the Sun Look Like Up Close?

 Want to use an interactive slider to see the sun in different wavelengths of light?
-Click here to check it out and learn more about these images, captured by the Solar Ultraviolet Imager (SUVI) located on the GOES 16, 17 and 18 weather satellites – and the soon to launch GOES-U weather satellite.
+Click here to check it out and learn more about these images, captured by the Solar Ultraviolet Imager (SUVI) located on the GOES-R series weather satellites.
 What different features of the sun can you spot?

 Additional resources:

-To prepare for launch also check out our printable coloring sheets and activity book!
+To celebrate the successful launch of GOES-U, also check out our printable coloring sheets and activity book!